 However, the plasma and deep penetration holes formed during welding can make the process unstable and difficult to control.

 Furthermore, the entrance of gas into small holes and the formation of solidification pores are common occurrences during the laser deep penetration welding process.

 The steam pressure generated by metal steam can cause surface depression and unsightly welds due to metal shrinkage during solidification.

 Laser heat conduction welding

-The heat on the material surface continues to transfer to the depth of the material in the form of heat conduction, and finally the two weldments are welded together.
+The heat on the material surface then propagates through the material via heat conduction, eventually welding the two materials together.

-In addition, the weld pool of laser thermal conductivity welding is very small, so the release of phase change latent heat in the weld pool and the influence of thermophysical parameters with temperature and state on the welding thermal process can be ignored.
+Additionally, the weld pool in laser thermal conduction welding is small, so the impact of thermophysical parameters with temperature and state on the welding thermal process and the release of phase change latent heat in the weld pool can be ignored.

 Laser arc hybrid welding

 Laser high energy density allows for deeper penetration, but the bridging of the gap is poor, and the assembly accuracy must be high.